jakoritarleite/twitter-bot/README.md

 npm test watson
 ```

-* This test the Twitter API and verify if the uploading and twitting is working.
+* This test the Twitter API and verify if the uploading and tweeting is working.

 ```
 npm test twitter